 Let them play outside with others

 Give your horse as much time as possible in paddocks to interact freely with others.
 Isolated horses may get very stressed, which can lead to abnormal behaviour.

-- Stabling should be designed with partitions which allow horses to see and interact with their neighbours, including allowing them to put their heads over stable doors.
+Your stables should be designed with partitions that allow horses to see and interact with their neighbours.
+It should allow them to put their heads over stable doors.